 NCH342B | ALL IN ONE

 Instant layering with this necklace.
-Three different chains at different lengths gives you a modern and chic statement.
+Three different chains at different lengths in solid sterling silver gives you a modern and chic statement.
+Makes a precious gift and is beautifully wrapped with the Artist's Story.
+Made in California, signed and dated.

 My jewelry is a story in the making and it all tells the story of life, faith, triumph and hope.
 I've always been inspired by the connections and details of nature and life; those places where time intersects and makes beauty out of something that seems forgotten, fallen or broken.
 I love everything that has been worn or touched to a magnificent patina like tools, books, leather, paper, fabric--telling the story of its owner.